thosgood/sga/README.md

 - copy over `.css` from fga/translations repo
 - move building to github actions
+- turn back on numbering, and turn the "I" numbered sections into parts?
+    + would need to make sure that section numbering would reset when we move to the next "II"

 # Séminaire de Géométrie Algébrique du Bois Marie